(EN)

 • Fins: Bone/cow scapula

-The Surf & Silex project revisits this shift by producing a contemporary surfboard — made of PU foam and polyurethane resin — but crafted entirely by hand, using only traditional Polynesian tools that I made myself: flint shards, bifaces, and scrapers, shaped from stones and shells collected on-site.
+The Surf & Flint project reenacts this shift through the manufacture of a contemporary surfboard (PU foam, fiberglass, and resin), this time made by hand, exclusively using traditional tools that I produced myself: flint chips, bifaces, and scrapers, carved from stones and shells collected in the field.

-This tension between chemically engineered materials and ancestral techniques gives rise to a slow, physical, laborious process — running counter to the logics of efficiency, speed, and industrialization that dominate our relationship with objects today.
+This anachronistic encounter between materials from the chemical industry and ancestral techniques gives rise to a slow, physical, laborious process—contrary to the logic of optimization, speed, and industrialization that structures our relationship with objects today.

-This act of making becomes symbolic: it questions our modes of production, the value we place on time, gesture, and the finished object...
+This act of manufacturing thus becomes a symbolic gesture, questioning our production choices, the value we place on time and gesture, and our relationship with the finished object.

 (Youtube)